-Special gratitude goes to our team of special volunteer workers who assist in various areas in various capacities for the charity to achieve its objects.
+Special gratitude goes to our team of very helpful volunteers who assist in various areas in various capacities for the charity to achieve its objects.

-There are currently about 30 volunteer workers who make very useful contributions to the operations of the Charity.
-Some of the key ministry groups in the church include Young Adults and Professionals (Movers and Shakers Generation), The Royal Teens Connection Generation, Kings Ministry (Children's Church/Sunday school); Counseling; The Compassion Ministry, Royal Ladies Ministry, Men Makers Ministry, Music Ministry; Finance and Administration and more.
+There are currently about 20 volunteer workers who make very useful contributions to the operations of the Charity.
+Some of the key ministry groups in the church include Young Adults and Professionals (Movers and Shakers Generation), The Royal Teens Connection, Kings Ministry (Children's Church/Sunday school); Counseling; The Compassion Ministry, Royal Ladies Ministry, Men Makers Ministry, Music Ministry; Finance and Administration and more.